 Previously, during the first training, researchers give several materials to the community in the form of a stove, an LPG tank, and pans.
 Students also contribute fabrics, mordant materials, and alum to be used by the community.
-The aims of this contribution to the community is to motivate them to be able to practice and repeat the process of making eco-print motif so that they can have a better understanding.
+The aims of this contribution to the community is to motivate them to be able to practice and repeat the process of making eco-print batik so that they can have a better understanding.

-When the researchers conduct a survey, we find that among the four communities that are fostered, only two communities conduct further experiments to continue the process of making eco-print motif with their own initiatives.
-They carry out the training because of curiosity.
-The other reason is that there are friends who would like to join and try again using the materials provided, and there is a desire to make eco-print motif uniforms.
+When the researchers conduct a survey, we find that among the four communities that are fostered, only two communities conduct further experiments to continue the process of making eco-print batik with their own initiatives.
+They carry out the training because of curiousity.
+The other reason is that there are friends who would like to join and try again using the materials provided, and there is a desire to make eco-print batik uniforms.

-"After getting eco-print motif training, mothers are motivated to try to make more.
-While waiting for their children studying at school, they promise each other to work together to make eco-print motif.
-They are happy because there is an activity while waiting for their children to come home from school" (Mumpuni & Cahyani, 2019).
+After getting eco-print batik training, mothers are motivated to try to make more.
+While waiting for their children studying at school, they promise each other to work together to make eco-print batik.
+They are happy because there is an activity while waiting for their children to come home from school (Mumpuni & Cahyani, 2019).

-Meanwhile, the communities that are not motivated to try to make eco-print motif after the training is because they have no time, are busy with household affairs and hassled by many events, cannot match schedules with others to try together, no motivation to try individually, and too reluctant after the training nearing the Eid holidays, hence women and housewives are usually busy.
+Whereas the communities that are not motivated to try to make eco-print batik after the training is because there is no time, busy with household affairs, hassled by many events, cannot match schedules with others to try together, no motivation to try individually, and after the training comes the Eid holidays so mothers usually are busy.

-"In general, the women are eager to try to make eco-print motif, but their time is hampered by routine duties as housewives, delivering and picking up their children, and some also work in the stockyards" (Cahyani, 2019)
+In general, the mothers are eager to try to make eco-print batik, but their time is hampered by routine duties as housewives, delivering and picking up their children, and some also work in the stockyards (Cahyani, 2019).

-According to them, the making of this eco-print motif is beneficial for them because it can be economically profitable.
-When browsing through the Internet, the price of eco-print product is expensive.
-Besides, eco-print motif is beautiful and easily sold.
+According to them, the making of this eco-print batik is beneficial for them because it can be economically profitable.
+When browsing through the Internet, the price of eco-print batik is expensive.
+Besides, eco-print batik is beautiful and easily sold.
 They are optimistic that it can become a business in the future.
-Another impact is on the environment because this program also aims to conserve nature and take care of plants, especially since there is already new awareness in some groups to not only take from existing plants but also plant trees.
+Another impact is on the environment because this program also aims to conserve nature and take care of plants, especially since there is already new awareness in some groups to not only take from existing plants but also that they should plant trees.

-"I am motivated to try to make this ecoprint motif myself because the motifs are beautiful and sell well.
-In addition, by utilizing natural materials, I also help preserve nature, especially if the leaves are taken from the plants that I plant" (Lobo, 2019).
+I am motivated to try to make this eco-print batik myself because the motifs are beautiful and sell well.
+In addition, by utilizing natural materials, I also help preserve nature, especially if the leaves are taken from the plants that I plant (Lobo, 2019).